Lowest of the Low (Full Cycle Edition)

 Full Route Map:

-Amenities: The starting point in the village of Low has a gas station convenience store and a small restaurant.
-The village of Danford Lake, approximately halfway along the route, has a small depanneur with all the essentials.
+Amenities: The starting point in the village of Low has a gas station, convenience store and a small restaurant.
+The hamlet of Lascelles, just over 19km south of Low has a well-stocked general store.
+Finally, the village of Danford Lake at the top end of the loop features a small depanneur with all the essentials.

 Route Description

-This route is a quintessential southwestern Quebec loop consisting of 85% gravel roads, short/medium climbs, and even some sections of unmaintained.
-Overall, all the hallmarks of a classic gravel ride.
+Featuring 85% dirt roads, a mix of gentle and steep climbs, and even some sections of unmaintained, this route bears all the hallmarks of a classic southwestern Quebec gravel loop!

-The route starts at the Holy Cross Church in the hamlet of Fieldville.
-Riding clockwise, the route follows Chemin Fieldville, a gorgeous section of gravel, for a large portion of the southern edge of the loop.
-Eventually, the loop transitions to Chemin Cawood Est, before turning right to become Chemin Cawood, which riders follow all the way to the village of Danford Lake.
+The loop then heads north, staying on a series of dirt roads as the route winds its way almost 6km to the outskirts of Fieldville, before making a left and following Chemin Fieldville.
+This gorgeous section of treelined gravel eventually transitions to Chemin Cawood Est, before turning right to become Chemin Cawood, which riders follow all the way to the village of Danford Lake.

-Danford Lake is the halfway point and, as it includes a depanneur, makes for a convenient rest stop.
-After a short stretch of tarmac along the 301 (narrow paved shoulder), the route shifts back to gravel via Chemin Jingletown.
+At the approximate 2/3rd mark, Danford Lake with its convenience store and several parks and picnic areas, makes for an ideal rest stop.
+From here, continue on a short stretch of Route 301, being mindful to stay as far to the right as possible due to the potential for high-speed traffic, until the route shifts back to gravel via Chemin Jingletown.
 This leads to one of the nicest sections of unmaintained in the area (Chemin Wiggins).
-This section is not technical whatsoever and can be ridden on 32mm tires with a bit of finesse..
+This section is not technical whatsoever and can be ridden on 32mm tires with a bit of finesse.

 Shortly after Wiggins, riders follow a mix of gravel and pavement along Chemin Burrough.
-Shortly thereafter, riders turn off Chemin Burrough onto Chemin du Lac Pike, following a lovely stretch of dirt to the site of the former covered bridge north of Fieldville.
+Thereafter, riders turn onto Chemin du Lac Pike, following a lovely stretch of dirt to the site of the former covered bridge across Stag Creek.
 Sadly, this iconic landmark was destroyed by arsonists in January 2019.
-While the current bridge lacks the original's historic charm, rest assured that the soul-destroying climb following the bridge remains.
-From here, only 2km remains before the end of the loop.
+While the current bridge lacks the original's historic charm, rest assured that the soul-destroying climb following the bridge lingers on.
+From here, only 2km remains before reaching the hamlet of Fieldville.

 Did this on a cool October weekday.
 What an amazing route.
 Some logging trucks on Cawood and the 301, but otherwise very little traffic.